blogmywiki/microbit-thermal-print/README.md

 Please note that I have only tested this code with a printer I bought many years ago, firmware version 2.64 - some of the features may not work on your printer, you should check with its manual to see if you need to alter any of the codes.

-The wiring diagram looks a bit like this:
+The wiring diagram looks like this:

 ![alt text](http://www.suppertime.co.uk/blogmywiki/wp-content/uploads/2016/12/microbit-thermal-print_bb2.png)

-Flash the Python code `thermal_print.py` on to your micro:bit using the [Mu editor](https://codewith.mu).
+Flash the Python code on to your micro:bit using the [Mu editor](https://codewith.mu).

 ## How to print